Using Nature For A Pretty All-Natural Tablescape

 Dried peach pits for natural decoration. #TexasHomesteader

-Stone fruits offer lots of interesting textures and colors for your fall décor.
+Stone fruits offer interesting texture and color for your fall décor.
 I cleaned and dried several peach pits and included them in the tablescape.
-By using them extra texture and color were added, and even an interesting pointy shape too.

 ODD SEED POD FROM BAG OF LEAVES –